|BY THE NUMBERS|

 |1 – AP National Coach of the Year (2011)|

-In her 17 seasons leading the Canes, Meier has amassed 10 20-win seasons and coached the team to 12 postseason appearances, including 10 straight from 2009-2019.
-Meier is the all-time winningest basketball coach – men’s or women’s – at Miami with 324 career victories.
+As the head coach of the Miami women’s basketball team, Meier has amassed 11 20-win seasons and coached the team to 13 postseason appearances, including 10 straight from 2009-2019.
+She is the all-time winningest basketball coach – men’s or women’s – at Miami with 343 career victories.

 Honors and Accolades

-One of the most prestigious honors bestowed on Meier came at the conclusion of the 2010-11 season when she was named the Associated Press National Coach of the Year – sharing the award with Connecticut’s Geno Auriemma and Stanford’s Tara VanDerveer.
-That season, Meier led the Hurricanes into the NCAA tournament for the first time since 2004 and coached the Canes to their first NCAA Tournament win since 1993.
+At the conclusion of the 2010-11 season, Meier was named the Associated Press National Coach of the Year – sharing the award with Connecticut’s Geno Auriemma and Stanford’s Tara VanDerveer.
+That season, she led the Hurricanes to the NCAA tournament for the first time since 2004, coached the Hurricanes to their first NCAA Tournament win since 1993 and was named ACC Coach of the Year.

 All About the Players

-Meier has developed Miami into a program committed to its players and said players have flourished over the last 17 years.
+Meier has developed Miami into a program committed to its players and those student-athletes have flourished over the last 18 years.

 Five All-Americans have emerged under Meier’s tutelage: Tamara James (2006), Shenise Johnson (2011, 2012), Riquna Williams (2011, 2012), Adrienne Motley (2016) and Beatrice Mompremier (2019, 2020).